adamsilver/fdpb/02-a-checkout-flow.md

 To group multiple controls, we must wrap them in a `fieldset`.
 The `legend` describes the group like a `label` describes the individual control.

-In most screen readers, the `legend` is read out in combination with the radio button's `label` which in this case would be “Delivery options, Standard (Free, 2-3 days)”.
+Some screen readers, such as NVDA - will read the `legend` out along with the first individual radio button's `label` when entering the field (in either direction).
+In this case, “Delivery options, Standard (Free 2-3 days)” is announced.
+In other screen readers - such as Voiceover with Safari - the legend is announced for every field.

-If we omitted the `fieldset` and `legend` elements, screen reader users would only hear “Standard (Free, 2-3 days)” which isn't as clear.
+If we omitted the `fieldset` and `legend` elements, screen reader users would only hear “Standard (Free, 2-3 days)” which is less clear.

 You may be tempted to group all fields this way.
 For example, the address form from earlier could be wrapped inside a `fieldset` with a `legend` set to “Address.”
 While this is technically valid, it's unnecessary and verbose as the field labels make sense without a `legend`.
 Put another way, users don't need to hear “Address: Address Line 1” as it doesn't *add value*.

 ### Smart Defaults